A Full Characterization of Quantum Advice: Introduction

 \subsection{Organization of the Paper}

 In Section \ref{MAJCER}, we prove the Boolean majority-certificates-lemma.
-In Section \ref{REALMAJ}, we give our real-valued generalization of this lemma, and in Section \ref{QADV} we use it to prove Theorem \ref{mainthm1}, and state some consequences for quantum complexity theory.
-Theorem \ref{mainthm0} is proved in Section \ref{LOCALHAM}.
-Section \ref{NERD} contains some further results for quantum complexity, and the Appendices provide some additional applications of and perspectives on the majority-certificates lemma.
+In Section \ref{REALMAJ}, we give our real-valued generalization of this lemma, and in Section \ref{QADV} we use it to prove Theorem \ref{mainthm1}, and state some consequences for quantum complexity classes.
+Theorem \ref{mainthm0} is proved in Sections \ref{LOCALHAM} through \ref{sec:2local}.
+Section \ref{NERD} contains some further applications to quantum complexity theory, and the Appendices provide some additional applications of and perspectives on the majority-certificates lemma.